Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 25 projects that may impact this region.
-Key projects include Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Sutherlands Park Master Plan, Florian Huntingdale, and Southern River Business Park.
-The following list details those most likely to be relevant.
+Twenty-five infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Sutherlands Park Leisure Aquatic and Sports Hub (SPLASH), Sutherlands Park Master Plan, Florian Huntingdale, and Southern River Business Park.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.